benanspoweroficial/Hydrapy/README.md

 *The tool is written in Python and is still an early version, so it's still slow and tends to experience temporary IP blocks.*

 **For educational and entertainment purposes only**

+**REQUIREMENTS:**
+The dictionary "rockyou.txt" is in the same folder as Hydrapy.
+Python.
+The colorama Python library.
+The requests Python library.